Illuminating the Bragg intersections as roots of Dirac nodal lines and high-order van Hove singularities: Theory

 The current analysis trivially applies to any planes normal to $l({\bf G}_{1},{\bf G}_{2},{\bf G}_{3})$.
-With a reasonable smooth k-dependence of the nondiagonal components, the anomalies, Dirac or non-quadratic critical points, therefore extend continuously along $l({\bf G}_{1},{\bf G}_{2},{\bf G}_{3})$, which is the key concept of the current theory.
+With a reasonable smooth k-dependence of the nondiagonal components, the anomalies, Dirac or non-quadratic in-plane critical points, therefore extend continuously along $l({\bf G}_{1},{\bf G}_{2},{\bf G}_{3})$, which is the key concept of the current theory.

-The expected continuous anomalies generally have nonzero dispersions in that direction.
-If they exhibit extrema along that, nevertheless, they are almost always anomalous critical points where the rank of the inverse mass matrix is smaller than three~\cite{Yuan-Fu-vHS}.
+The expected continuous in-plane critical points generally have nonzero dispersions in the direction of $l({\bf G}_{1},{\bf G}_{2},{\bf G}_{3})$.
+If they exhibit extrema along that, nevertheless, they are almost always anomalous critical points where the rank of the inverse mass matrix is smaller than three.
+Such critical points induce the van Hove singularities in the density of states~\cite{vHS} with orders of singularitie stronger than expected in the spatial dimensions of ${\bf k}$~(Ref.~\onlinecite{Yuan-Fu-vHS}), termed higher-order van Hove singularities.
 We always expect such critical points near ${\bf R}({\bf G}_{1}, {\bf G}_{2},{\bf G}_{3})$ since all the noninteracting replica branches $E_{0}({\bf k}-{\bf G}_{i})$ $(i=1,2,3)$ are trivially convex in the $l({\bf G}_{1},{\bf G}_{2},{\bf G}_{3})$ direction.
+If the dispersion happens to be small, the singularity should be more prominent.

 We also note about intersections of the intersection lines.
 Any intersection lines cross anywhere with others related by some symmetry (e.g., at the BZ surface).
 The replica branches involved in each intersection lines all interact at such crossing points, by which the continuous anomalies of the respective intersections are connected, smoothly unless additional degeneracies hold.
 As a result, looped anomalies running across the intersection lines emerge.